zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.component.[x].charts` will be restructured to move fields into different sub-objects depending on the method of consuming the chart.
 See [Helm Chart Changes](#zarf-helm-chart-changes)

 ### Renamed fields

+`zarf dev convert` will work with these fields.

 - `.metadata.aggregateChecksum` will move to `.build.aggregateChecksum`
 - `.metadata.yolo` will be renamed to `.metadata.airgap`. `airgap` will default to true